📅 Last Updated: January 26, 2026 | New startups added weekly

 We compile data every week on newly funded startups and have thousands of companies like this in our master database.

 The most recent 100 funding announcements are listed in the table below.
 These highlight the diverse sectors attracting substantial capital, from cutting-edge technological advancements to innovative solutions addressing pressing societal needs.
+Many of these companies are AI startups, FinTech startups, or B2B SaaS startups leveraging technology to transform traditional industries.

 Growth List subscribers also get details around lead investors, company CEOs, and other key decision makers of these exciting startups.